 I do not envy others, but applaud them, as long as they came up with ideas independently rather than just being a copycat, or at least offered to partner with the person with the original idea in an honorable way.

-As I've said for 20 years, good ideas are a dime a dozen, because what counts is all the time, effort, expense, and risk in getting them implemented.
+As I've said for ages, good ideas are a ten cents per dozen, because what counts is not just the idea, but also all the time, effort, expense, and risk in getting them implemented.
 I appreciate those who do succeed, even if it's with my ten cent ideas.

 One person can't do much, so I must employ employees and managers.
 Marathoners must be able to sprint at times, too.